 As shown above, when trying to run that task manually, it mentioned that there are no more endpoints available from the endpoint mapper (0x800706D9).
 Before starting my journey on Google, I decided to start some tracing with the latest and greatest WPRP file below

 As shown above, the OmaDMApiProvider is giving us the same error code we noticed earlier: 0x800706D9.
 I guess we are on the right track here!
 But that error code is not the only thing the trace was showing us.
-Besides that error code, it is also mentioning the OmaDMApi.dl and the OmaDmInitiateSession_internal operation
+Besides that error code, it also mentions the OmaDMApi.dl and the OmaDmInitiateSession_internal operation